ShaneKelly89/pands-problem-sheet/task05_squareroot/README.md

     return value
 ```

 This was then used to created a function for square root, named 'sqRt' within the program.
-When a positive integer
+When a positive integer is entered, the function will produce it's approx. square root.

 ## Running the Program